Do Natural Remedies for Scars Really Work? Here’s What to Know

 Scars can be an unpleasant reminder of past injuries or surgeries.
-While the most guaranteed ways to get rid of them are laser therapy and prescription treatments, there are natural remedies can fade scars, too.
+While the most effective ways to get rid of them are laser therapy and prescription treatments, there are natural remedies can fade scars, at least somewhat.

 These methods can be great for small scars, or just to reduce the appearance of them.
 Just don’t expect them to completely get rid of scars.